a-r-d/CSI-Analysis-from-SparkyFormat/README.md

 ### Note from 2015

-This is a little program I wrote while I was still working for Dr. Tsang's biochemistry lab at Unnivrsity of Cincinnati.
+This is a little program I wrote while I was still working at Dr. Tsang's biochemistry lab on a summer fellowship at University of Cincinnati.
 I think they Sparky NMR analysis project is abandoned at this point but this script may still be useful for somebody but honestly you could do the same thing with a spreadsheet program.

 I am now a software engineer fulltime and not involved in Chemistry much any more and I have come a long way as programmer since I wrote this rudimentary script.

+As a side note [a paper did come out of this](http://www.ncbi.nlm.nih.gov/pubmed/23065336).

 ### Intro: